Masachusetts Institute of Technology - Department of Urban Studies and Planning

 Modeling Metropolitan Growth and (Re)Development

-As indicated in Lab #6, 'Scenario 360' is part of a modeling tool called Community Viz that is a substantial 'extension' the ArcGIS and that was orginally financed by the Orton Foundation.
+As indicated in Lab #6, 'Scenario 360' is part of a modeling tool called Community Viz that is a substantial 'extension' to ArcGIS and that was orginally financed by the Orton Foundation.
 Community Viz is a little like Model Builder.
-That is, you use it to develop a model as a sequence of interconnected ArcGIS spatial data processing steps.
+That is, you use it to develop a sequence of ArcGIS spatial data processing steps that model changes to the built environment and urban activities.
 However, Community Viz goes further than Model Builder in providing analytic formulas for modeling complex interactions and wizards and tools to help in building and running the model.
 Community Viz also focuses on scenario modeling - that is, playing out the long term consequences of growth and development in the face of various constraints and interactions regarding land use, accessibility, environmental constraints, and the like.

 Here are the 6 steps from Lab #6 regarding our exploration of Community Viz using the tutorials and the MetroFuture model for Boston.

-(3) Since the MetroFuture model is quite complex, start first with one of the Community Viz 'tutorial examples'.
-I will illustrate 'Communityville' during the lab and (if the lab machines can actually run Community Viz today!), you can try it as well.
-BEFORE RUNNING ANY COMMUNITY VIZ MODEL, be sure to copy the entire CVFiles directory tree to a local, writeable sub-directory.
+(3) * Since the MetroFuture model is quite complex, start first with one of the Community Viz 'tutorial examples'.
+BEFORE RUNNING ANY COMMUNITY VIZ MODEL, be sure to copy the entire CVFiles directory tree to a local, writeable drive.

-(4) Start Community Viz - Scenario 360 from the Start/Community-Viz/Scenario-360 menu on the WinAthena PC.
-Once ArcGIS comes up, you will see a new toolbar for scenario-360 and a dialog box asking about the analysis you wish to do.
-Browse to the sub-directory in which you have stored your local copy of CVFiles\Communityville and select it.
+(4) * Start Community Viz - Scenario 360 from the Start/Community-Viz/Scenario-360 menu on the WinAthena PC.
+Once ArcGIS comes up, you will see a new toolbar for scenario-360 and a dialog box asking you to choose the saved analysis you would like to open.
+Browse to your local copy of Communityville and select it.
 You will end up with an ArcMap window something like the one below:

 Screen shot of Community Viz startup with Communityville example.

-(5) If Start/Community-Viz is missing, you may need to reboot the machine.
+(5) * If Start/Community-Viz is missing, you may need to reboot the machine.
 Also, after Communityville has been opened inside of ArcGIS, you may see a message indicating that ChartFX is not working.
-In this case, exit from ArcGIS and run the 'msi' installation file in: C:\Program Files\CommunityViz\Scenario 360\ChartFX\ChartFX.msi Just double-click on the file to run it.
+In this case, exit from ArcGIS since CommunityViz will not work.
+The machine needs to run an 'msi' installation file in: C:\Program Files\CommunityViz\Scenario 360\ChartFX\ChartFX.msi Unfortunately, you do not have permission to run this file (otherwise you could just double-click on the file to run it.)
 Depending upon the order of consideration of bootup files, these charting tools occasionally do not work.
-After running ChartFX, you can restart Communityville.
+If you reboot the machine, the 'msi' file may get run properly during the bootup.
+After running ChartFX.msi, go back to step (4) to restart CommunityViz.

-(6) To run the MetroFuture model, copy the entire directory: K:\proj08\CVFiles_metro to a local, writeable directory.
-Then start CommunityViz as before (or start ArcGIS, make sure the CommunityViz extension is loaded and viewable, and choose scenario-360/analysis to browse to your local MetroFuture_BCCS_may2007 location.)
-On WinAthena PCs, browsing the file system in this manner takes a *long* time.
-In this case, use the file browser (windows explorer) to find your local copy of the CVanalysis.mxd file within the directory for a CommunityViz model and double-click it to start Community Viz and ArcMap and load that model.
+(6) * To run the MetroFuture model, copy the entire directory: K:\proj08\CVFiles_metro to a local, writeable directory.
+Then start CommunityViz as before (or start ArcGIS, make sure the CommunityViz extension is loaded and viewable, and choose scenario-360/analysis to browse to your local MetroFuture_BCCS_may2007 location).

 Intro to Internet GIS and Geospatial Web Services